The Homicide Report is the first publicly searchable database of homicides in New Zealand.

 Cheyenne Smith-Grey, a 17-year-old car crash victim, is among those killed.
 Described as a "charismatic" teenager with a big future in front of her, Smith-Grey was thrown from a car and killed on the outskirts of Hamilton in 2012.
 The driver, Cyrus Ormsby, was affected by alcohol and was speeding.
 He was convicted of manslaughter.

 Car crashes like these are the single biggest cause of homicides for 15 to 17-year-olds in New Zealand, accounting for 38 per cent.

 For car crash victims to be included in The Homicide Report database, someone has to be charged or convicted of manslaughter or murder.

 The most common relationship of victim to killer is friend.

-Alcohol is a factor in 31 per cent of homicides in New Zealand.
+Alcohol is a factor in nearly a third of homicides in New Zealand.

 Cody Cribb pleaded with his friend Ricky Vanstone to slow down as he sped along a rural road near Taumarunui one evening in 2011.

 Moments later Cribb would be dead, killed instantly after they collided with an oncoming ute.

 Earlier that night he and some friends had been drinking at a party.
 They left with Vanstone, a repeat drink driver who was two-and-a-half times over the legal limit, behind the wheel.